nfet/antonio-lagnada-resume/index.md

 - an influencer of clean coding and test-driven technologies
 - a java and IntelliJ enthusiast

-##### Projects

 ### Online Marketing Group – (Jan 2014 to Sep 2017)

 #### Deep Linking Fundamentals

-- Complete re-design of a legacy deep-linking engine to spring-framework with emphasis of test-driven development
+> Complete re-design of a legacy deep-linking engine to spring-framework with emphasis of test-driven development

 - Designed a deep-linking framework and integration test framework using Spring MVC Test and AssertJ custom fluent assertions
 - Incremental deployment and monitoring of the new high-traffic deep-links to production
 - Coached peers and cross-teams in Test Driven Development, Clean Coding, and XP Pair Programming